Skip to main content

 • reduce the risks of road traffic collisions involving child pedestrians and cyclists

-• reduce the exhaust fume levels
+• reduce the exhaust fume levels and improve the air quality

 • encourage more children and parents to walk, scoot or cycle to school